Terms of Service

 4. “University” refers to a university in the United Kingdom.

-6. “Registered User” refers to an User who has an Account.
+7. “Registered User” refers to a User who has an Account.

 General provisions